See into the SEI

 The SEI grows in two stages:

-As a result of these two steps, SEI growth often follows a logarithmic dependence on time characterized by rapid formation early on, followed by very slow continued growth.
+As a result of these two steps, SEI growth follows a logarithmic dependence on time, with rapid formation early on and much slower growth subsequently.

 What makes an ideal SEI?